 Ghost of a Tale

-Ghost of a Tale is a creative addition to the world of adventure games on the Switch.
-It follows the story of a mouse musician named Tilo, trying to save his wife from the evil forces that kidnapped her.
+Ghost of a Tale is a creative adventure game that follows the story of a mouse musician named Tilo, trying to save his wife from the evil forces that kidnapped her.

 The story in Ghost of a Tale is intriguing, with loveable characters and an immersive in-game world.
 Unlike other RPG titles in this niche, this is not a combat centric game and instead requires you to solve puzzles and use stealth tactics.